 Then, there’s the display network, a collection of websites, including Google websites like Gmail, Google Finance, YouTube, and Blogger (mobile sites and apps included).

-Of the two, the display network has a wider reach and gets you more impressions, but generally lower click-through rates and clicks — even if you websites where you want your ads shown.
+Of the two, the display network has a wider reach and gets you more impressions, but generally lower click-through rates and clicks — even if you target websites where you want your ads shown.

-For example, let’s say you’re a check guarantee provider and your audience is automotive dealers (because they accept a lot of checks for down payments).
-You could the “autos” sub-section of Forbes Business, for these types of readers.
+For example, let’s say you’re a check guarantee provider and your target audience is automotive dealers (because they accept a lot of checks for down payments).
+You could target the “autos” sub-section of Forbes Business, for these types of readers.
 If you do, you may get a lot of impressions because it’s a highly viewed web page, but the click-through-rate (CTR) will likely be very low and probably won’t get you many landing page conversions from it.

 In the end, it may all just depend on your business type, advertising goal, and where your audience lives online.
 A general good starting point is to stick with Search Network Only.

 When creating a new campaign, click on the “Settings” tab and the red “Campaign” button:

 So if you’re just starting out, don’t over complicate it — keep it simple.
 Start with search only, especially if you’re limited by budget and testing out the AdWords platform.
 Once you see how your ads are performing, you can expand to the display network later to increase exposure.